OthelloEngineer/Kafka-traffic-dashboard-project/README.md

 - To increase my experience with logging and metrics tools along with state of the art visualisation with Grafana
 - To improve my workflow with continuous documentating and research.
 - To increase my knowledge of benchmarking and testing tools with synthetic traffic data platforms.
+- To improve my practical understanding of schema registries.

 # Functionality